FrancisBourgouin/lhl-12-w10d3/README.md

     type:"Yukon Gold",
     usage:"All purpose",
     amount:10
 }

 const otherPotato: PotatoInfo = { //Invalid
     type:"Yukon Gold",
     usage:"All purpose",
     amount:"ten"
 }
 ```

 ## Documentation

-Besides typing, one of the most interesting features of TypeScript is the 'automatic' documentation of all written function and interfaces.
+Besides typing, one of the most interesting features I personally like of TypeScript is the 'automatic' documentation of all written function and interfaces.
 It's then easy to make sure that the properties given to a function are the right ones and the output is what is expected.

 For all imported libraries, if there is no documentation, there is a community driven package (@types) to enable it on specific packages that would not have any written.